dennisXZX/web-developer-notes/Javascript.md

 ```

 Therefore, your server would respond to requests with an `Access-Control-Allow-Origin` header to let the browser know if the requested resource is accessible to those origins.

+For HTTP request methods that can cause side-effects on server data (`POST` or `PUT` requests), the browser would preflight the request, soliciting supported methods from the server with the HTTP `OPTIONS` request method, and then, upon "approval" from the server, sending the actual request.

 #### Explain how JSONP works